 A Visit Inside the Historic Aqueduct Tunnel

 Tour the inside of the historic Aqueduct tunnel and learn its important history.
-It was built in 1837-1842, providing vital water to New York City in a period where disease and fires were rampant.
+It was built in 1837-1842, providing vital water to New York City in a period where disease, fires and drunkenness were rampant.
 Your tour will also include an informative talk and movie.
-Meet at the Caputo Recreation Center in Ossining, 95 Broadway, Ossining (just off Rt.
-9) promptly at 11:00 am.

 Aqueduct Trail Walk and Visit to Keeper’s House

-Walk one of the prettiest sections of the Old Croton Aqueduct Trail from Irvington south.
-The destination is the Keeper’s House museum in Dobbs Ferry, to see history exhibits and short movies by the BBC and Secrets of New York.
-Meet at the Keeper’s House, 15 Walnut Street, Dobbs Ferry, promptly at 11:00 am.
-The walk and museum visit takes about two hours.
+Walk one of the prettiest sections of the trail from Dobbs Ferry South after a visit to the Keeper’s House museum in Dobbs Ferry, to see history exhibits and short movies by the BBC and Secrets of New York.

 CE-TRVL 2045, 1 Sat., Oct.
 24, 11:00 am-1:00 pm, $26.
 M Cain. #90602